-‘Last beach cottage standing’ up for grabs in hot development zone
+‘Last beach cottage standing’ sells for $2.5m in hot zone

-The ‘last beach cottage standing’ in hot zone on the Sunshine Coast is up for grabs after years of being rented to the local surf club – and it could rake in a fortune for the right developer.
+The ‘last beach cottage standing’ in a hot coastal zone has been snapped up after years of being rented to the local surf club – and it’s set to rake in a fortune for the new owner.

-The property at 35 Smith Street, Mooloolaba is the last owned by original families who built in the popular hub, with the Webbs selling for the first time in three generations – five years after second generation Trevor Webb, a passionate surf lifesaver in his time, passed away.
+The property at 35 Smith Street, Mooloolaba was the last owned by original families who built in the popular Sunshine Coast hub, with the Webbs selling for the first time in three generations – five years after second generation Trevor Webb, a passionate surf lifesaver in his time, passed away.

 MORE: Unfixed fixer-upper’s crazy profit in just 4 months